jojozhuang/jojozhuang.github.io/README.md

 Access http://localhost:12001/ in web browser, enjoy!

 # Deployment
-Follow tutorial [CViewing Jekyll Build Error with Travis CI](https://jojozhuang.github.io/tutorial/githubpages/viewing-jekyll-build-error-with-travisci/) to continuously deploy this personal website to GitHub Pages.
+Follow tutorial [Viewing Jekyll Build Error with Travis CI](https://jojozhuang.github.io/tutorial/githubpages/viewing-jekyll-build-error-with-travisci/) to continuously deploy this personal website to GitHub Pages.

 # Tutorial
 Read tutorial [Setting up Jekyll for GitHub Pages on Ubuntu and MacOS](https://jojozhuang.github.io/tutorial/githubpages/setting-up-jekyll-for-github-pages-on-ubuntu-and-macos/) and follow-on tutorials to learn how to build personal website and deploy to GitHub Pages..